 While it resembles a star, it symbolizes a smudge.
 In sports especially, it's the teensy typographical disclaimer; a caustic keystroke indicating a record or notable achievement is lessened by circumstances.

 And I was ready to slap one right beside Robert Davis' name.
 Thankfully, reason slapped me back.

-Barring an injury or sudden congestion of running lanes, Davis, the every-down spark plug for Class 2A Carrollwood Day School the past three years, will become Hillsborough County’s all-time rushing leader in Friday’s playoff opener against Moore Haven.
+Barring an injury or a sudden congestion of running lanes, Davis, the every-down spark plug for Class 2A Carrollwood Day School the past three years, will become Hillsborough County's all-time rushing leader in tonight's high school playoff opener against Moore Haven.

 He needs 91 yards to surpass the record (5,320) set by Riverview's Avious Steadman 11 seasons ago.
 Should he eclipse Steadman, I'm guessing the Patriots will give him a game ball.
 I suspect the coaches at Cincinnati, to whom Davis has committed, will give him a long-distance shout-out.
 Teammates will give bro hugs and back slaps.

 Yet I wasn't ready to give him his due.

 Nothing personal.
 To the contrary, Davis is as polite as he is prolific.
 A student in Carrollwood Day's International Baccalaureate program, he'll likely graduate with a GPA nudging 4.0.
 The next profane tweet I see from him will be the first.
 There's nothing not to like.